Washer Disinfector Validation

 Conductivity test is performed in the final rinse water.

 When performing a validation of a washer disinfector, the main thermometric tests to be performed are an empty chamber (distribution test) and standardized load.
-Both tests have to be performed 4 times and the results from the last 3 cycles have to be utilized.
+Both tests have to be performed 4 times and the results from the last 3 cycles have to be proven identical by comparison.

 The empty chamber tests have to be implemented first to find the coldest and hottest zone as the two zones have to be measured in the standardized load tests.